We cannot ship cotton to Georgia, South Carolina, or California.

 How to Grow: Cotton is an annual plant that requires a long, warm growing season to mature properly.
 Needs full sun.
 In zones 8-10 it can be sown directly after the last frost.
 In zones 5-7, treat like tomatoes, start seed indoors and transplant out 4-8 week-old seedlings after last frost.
 Seed germinates in 7-21 days at 70 degrees F. Plant 18-30 in. apart in rows 5 ft. apart.
 Plants start flowering in mid-summer.
 Bolls take a few more months to mature; warm late summer weather is necessary for a good crop.
 Plants grow to 3-7 ft. tall.

-Harvest: wait for bolls to split open before harvesting.
+Harvest: Wait for bolls to split open before harvesting.
 (Note: bolls that split open after a frost are damaged and immature.)

 Seed Savers: Isolate varieties by 1/8 mile for home use, or 1/4 to 1/2 mile or greater for pure seed.